openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 - Is comprised of an abstract symbol (*nonterminal*) as its left-hand side, and a sequence of one or more *nonterminal* and *terminal* symbols as its *right-hand side*.
-- Includes the '``:``' character as a separator between the left-hand and the right-hand sides, and the '``;``' character as the end marker.
+- Includes the '``:``' character as a separator between the left- and right-hand sides, and the '``;``' character as the end marker.

 .. index::